 If the root partition cannot be mounted from single-user mode, it is possible that the partitions are encrypted and it is impossible to mount them without the access keys.
 For more information see the section about encrypted disks in the FreeBSD Handbook.

 10.12.
-How do I keep Control + Alt + Delete from rebooting the system?
+How do I keep ControlAltDelete from rebooting the system?

-When using vt(4), the default console driver, this can be done by setting the following sysctl(8):
+When using syscons(4), the default console driver, build and install a new kernel with this line in the configuration file: